-Terms of the Swap Agreements
+Terms of the Swap Agreement

-The following table includes the terms for each of the Corporation's individual swap transactions:
+The following table includes the terms for the Corporation's 2003 swap transaction:

-Terms 2003 Swap 2004 Swap Corresponding bond series 2003A-4V, 2003A-8V to 2003A-12V, 2008B-3V and 2008B-7V 2008B-AV and 2008B-BV Final maturity of bonds April 1, 2024 February 20, 2003 April 1, 2024 \$392.9 million \$393.3 million 3.15% to 3.26% 65% of One- Month LIBOR (Weighted Average) April 1, 2021 February 26, 2004 April 1, 2021 \$99.2 million \$99.5 million 3.19% 65% of One- Month LIBOR (As of a Specific Date)
+Terms 2003 Swap Corresponding bond series 2003A-4V and 2003A-8V 2008B-3V and 2008B-7V Final maturity of bonds Inception of Swap Agreement Final maturity of related Swap Agreements Swaps' notional amount Variable rate bonds Fixed payment rates paid to counterparties Variable payments received, computed as April 1, 2024 February 20, 2003 April 1, 2024 \$366.7 million \$367 million 3.15% to 3.26% 65% of One- Month LIBOR (Weighted Average)

-The variable rates on the bonds are determined by remarketing agents for bonds in the weekly interest rate mode and by auction results for bonds in the auction rate mode, in accordance with auction rate procedures.

-As of March 31, 2017, average rates were as follows:
+The variable rates on the bonds are determined by remarketing agents for bonds in the weekly interest rate mode.
+As of March 31, 2018, average rates were as follows:

-Synthet ic Rates

-2003 2004
+2003 Swap Synthetic

-Terms Swap Swap
+Terms Rates

 Swap Agreement:

 Weighted average fixed payment to

-counterparty Fixed 3.20% 3.19%
+counterparty Fixed 3.20%

-Less variable payment from counterparty 65% of One-Month LIBOR (.59%) (.51%)
+Less variable payment from counterparty 65% of One-Month LIBOR (1.15%)

-Net interest rate swap payments 2.61% 2.68%
+Net interest rate swap payments 2.05%

 Weighted average variable rate bond coupon

-payments (includes support costs) 1.51% 1.55%
+payments (includes support costs) 2.21%

 Approximate synthetic interest rate on

-Bonds 4.12% 4.23%
+Bonds 4.26%

-·

-The fair value balances and notional amounts of derivative instruments outstanding at March 31 2017, classified by type and the changes in fair value of such derivative instruments for the year then ended as reported in the financial statements are as follows (amounts in millions):
+The fair value balances and notional amounts of derivative instruments outstanding at March 31 2018, classified by type and the changes in fair value of such derivative instruments for the year then ended as reported in the financial statements are as follows (amounts in millions):

-Change in Fa ir Value Fair Value at March 31, 2017 Classification Amount Classification Amount Notional Cash Flow Hedge: Pay Fixed Interest Rate Swap Deferred outflow \$22.5 Derivative Instrument (\$41.8) \$492.1
+Change in Fa ir Value Fair Value at March 31, 2018 Classification Amount Classification Amount Notional Cash Flow Hedge: Pay Fixed Interest Rate Swap Deferred outflow \$18.2 Derivative Instrument (\$23.6) \$366.7

-The interest rate swaps were evaluated to be effective hedges for accounting and financial reporting purposes at March 31, 2017.
-Accordingly, the fair value of the swaps at March 31, 2016 (\$64.3 million) and the increase in fair value of the swaps at March 31, 2017 of \$22.5 million are combined with unamortized deferred outflow of \$38 million and reported as a deferred outflow of \$3.8 million at March 31, 2017.
+The interest rate swaps were evaluated to be effective hedges for accounting and financial reporting purposes at March 31, 2018.
+Accordingly, the fair value of the swaps at March 31, 2017 (\$41.8 million) and the increase in fair value of the swaps at March 31, 2018 of \$18.2 million are combined to arrive at the reported fair value of the swaps of \$23.6 million at March 31, 2018.
+The fair value of the swaps is combined with an unamortized deferred outflow of \$32 million and reported as a deferred inflow of \$8.4 million at March 31, 2018.